 - ESF 13 (Law Enforcement, sub-function 13-4 Evacuation/Movement) will notify the evacuation assembly area when the evacuation order has been lifted and the evacuees may return to their normal functions.

 - EOC will assure that all documentation of the events take place.

 - The Animals in Disaster Plan ESF 16 will be activated when needed.

 Evacuation of all or part of the campus grounds will be announced by Police Services/Public Safety (ESF 13) with the assistance of Physical Plant.
 All persons are to immediately evacuate the site in question and relocate to another area or part of the campus grounds as directed.
 Once outside, proceed to a clear area that is at least 500 feet away from the affected building.
 Keep streets, fire lanes, hydrant areas, and walkways clear for emergency vehicles and personnel.
 Know the designated area assembly points which are located in the EOP.

 Evacuation of Individuals with Disabilities

-The Student Disability Services (SDS) will maintain a Safety Evacuation Locator List.
-This list will be updated each semester with the names of individuals registered with SDS who are unable to independently evacuate a building in case of fire, tornadoes, or other disaster.
-SDS will provide the list to Police Services/Public Safety.
+The Student Disability Services will maintain a Safety Evacuation Locator List.
+This list will be updated each semester with the names of individuals registered with Student Disability Services who are unable to independently evacuate a building in case of fire, tornadoes, or other disaster.
+Student Disability Services will provide the list to Police Services/Public Safety.